Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 In this case, Trump.

-So we'll see where this all goes.
+So we'll see where this all goes and where it all ends up.

-Because I'll tell you the professionals have no idea right now.
+Because I'll tell you, the professionals have no idea right now.

-He's not gonna make it.
+He's not going to make it.

 Doesn't even really want to win this.